St Mary of the Angels Roman Catholic Church, Canton

 St Mary of the Angels Roman Catholic Church (Llanfair Yr Angylion) is located in Canton, Cardiff.
-It is part of the Roman Catholic Archdiocese of Cardiff.
+It is part of the Roman Catholic Archdiocese of Cardiff-Menevia.
 It opened on 3 November 1907.

-The Parish Priest is Rev. Canon David Hayman.
+The parish priest is Rev. Canon David Hayman.

 Church history

 The church was designed by architect Frederick Walters and built by W. T. Morgan.
 The foundation stone of the church was laid on 20 January 1907 by Bishop Hedley and later that year, on 30 October, the altar was consecrated before the church opened on 3 December.
 The tower was added in 1916.
 The church is built using roughly dressed Pennant sandstone and cut Bath stone ashlar dressings, in a late 12th-century French style.

 In January 1941, the sacristies and St Ann's Chapel in the church were destroyed by an air raid to be rebuilt 10 years later.

 In 1952, the church was temporarily closed to repaint and clean the church as well as to install new lighting and amplifiers.
 The church was repainted again in 1962.

 It became a listed building in 1975, as a building of quality by a noted ecclesiastical architect.

-Mgr.
-John Maguire, previous incumbent as Parish Priest, was appointed in 1991, after the church came under the care of the Archdiocese of Cardiff after many years under the Benedictine Community.
-Fr.
-Chris Delaney, O.S.B., a long-serving assistant priest returned to Buckfast Abbey in March 2011 after 44 years of faithful service in Canton.
-At the Chrism Mass on Wednesday 17 April 2019, Archbishop George Stack announced that Mgr.
-Maguire would retire from active ministry later in the year, having faithfully served numerous parishes in the Archdiocese of Cardiff since his ordination in 1967.

-It was at the same time announced that Canon Peter Collins, previously the Dean of St. David's Metropolitan Cathedral, Cardiff, would succeed Mgr.
-Maguire as the current Parish Priest, with Fr.
-Nicholas Williams continuing as sole parochial vicar (assistant priest) following Fr.
-Andrea Bord's reassignment.
-These changes came into effect on the weekend of 31 August/1 September 2019.
+In 1991 the church came under the care of the Archdiocese of Cardiff after many years under the Benedictine community.

-On 11th October 2022, it was announced that the parish priest, Canon Peter Collins, had been appointed by the Holy Father as the new Bishop of East Anglia, in succession to Bishop Alan Hopes.
-He was ordained bishop and installed as the fifth Bishop of East Anglia at St John the Baptist Cathedral in Norwich on 14th December 2022, the feast of Saint John of the Cross.
+On 11 October 2022, it was announced that the parish priest, Canon Peter Collins, was to be the new Bishop of East Anglia, in succession to Bishop Alan Hopes.
+He was ordained bishop and installed as the fifth Bishop of East Anglia at St John the Baptist Cathedral in Norwich on 14 December 2022.

 In January 2023, Archbishop Mark O'Toole appointed Rev. Canon David Hayman, the Chancellor of the Archdiocese of Cardiff, and parish priest of Pontypool, as the new parish priest.

 The church underwent an internal reordering in 2000.

 The parish has taken responsibility for the parish records of Sacred Heart, Leckwith, Cardiff.